ErpNetDocs/tech/advanced/user-calculated-attributes/operators/formatstring.md

 The following expression:
 ```
 FORMATSTRING CONST:150 CONST: C3
-returns "150.000 $" (and the decimal symbol separator and the currency symbol depends on the local regional settings)
+returns "150.000 $" (and the decimal symbol separator and the currency symbol depends on the local regional settings).
 ```
 For more information about the supported format specifiers, see @(Format Specifiers).
 > [!NOTE]